Music of the Dominican Republic: Dominican rock

 Dominican rock is also popular among younger and older crowds of the Dominican Republic.
 Dominican rock is influenced by British and American rock, but also has its own sense of unique style.
 The rock scene in the Dominican Republic has been very vibrant in recent years, spanning many genres of rock such as pop rock, reggae/rock, punk, metal.
 Dominican rock had started its scene in the early 1980s, when Luis Días & Transporte Urbano, (who is considered to be the father of Dominican rock), came onto the scene and created this genre.
 Since then, there have been hundreds of Dominican rock bands, with the most successful being Toque Profundo, Cahobazul, Guaitiao, Tabu Tek, Al-Jadaqui Tribu del Sol, Joe Blandino, Edwin Amorfy, Vicente Garcia, Álex Ferreira, Top 40, TKR, Poket, La Siembra, La Reforma and others.
 Rita Indiana y los Misterios are a musical group known for their blend of traditional merengue music with rock.
 Bocatabu, Dronk, Futuros Divorciados and 42-01 are new Dominican rock groups who are also on the rise.

 There are also several underground Metal concerts occurring occasionally mainly in the cities of Santo Domingo and Santiago, where teenagers and young adults usually not satisfied with the other genres express themselves.

 Hip-hop

 Hip-hop is a cultural movement developed in New York City in the 1970s primarily by African Americans and Afro-Latinos.
 Since first emerging in The Bronx and Harlem, the lifestyle of hip-hop culture has today spread around the world.
 One of the places hip-hop spread to was the Dominican Republic.
-The four historic elements of hip-hop are: MCing (rapping), DJing, urban inspired art/tagging (graffiti), and b-boying (or breakdancing).
-All these elements have been carried on into the Dominican Republic since the mid 80s by young immigrants who returned to their mother land, usually from Puerto Rico, New York, Boston and Florida.
-Dominican hip-hop started to gain national popularity in the mid-2000's.
+The four historic elements of hip-hop are: